 Blue Mountain is a tiny town located in the state of Arkansas.
 With a population of 87 people and just one neighborhood, Blue Mountain is the 337th largest community in Arkansas.

-When you are in Blue Mountain, you'll notice that it is more blue-collar than most other communities in America.
-40.00% of Blue Mountain’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Blue Mountain is a blue-collar town, with 40.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Blue Mountain is a town of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Blue Mountain who work in healthcare suport services (37.50%), healthcare (7.50%), and management occupations (7.50%).

 And if you like science, one thing you'll find is that Blue Mountain has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.